-In connection with the sourcing and underwriting of five properties that we acquired as part of our portfolio between January 1, 2020 and December 31, 2020, we paid entities in which Mr. Van Mourick has an ownership interest \$80,000 in cash consideration.
-Of the cash consideration paid, Mr. Van Mourick's interest was approximately \$28,000, excluding Mr. Van Mourick's respective share of any costs associated with the sourcing and underwriting of acquired properties.
+In connection with the sourcing and underwriting of one property that we acquired as part of our portfolio between January 1, 2022 and December 31, 2022, we paid entities in which Mr. Van Mourick has an ownership interest \$25,000 in cash consideration.
+Of the cash consideration paid, Mr. Van Mourick's interest was approximately \$8,750, excluding Mr. Van Mourick's respective share of any costs associated with the sourcing and underwriting of acquired properties.